SheldoReb/agentWorkspace/ag2_example/README.md

    pip install -r requirements.txt
    ```

+   Alternatively, installing AG2 from source works as long as the package exposes
+   `ag2.autogen.mcp` so the Jira toolkit can be imported.

 3. Export a Hugging Face API token (create one from the
    [Hugging Face settings page](https://huggingface.co/settings/tokens)):